AdaptiveCity/acp_data_strategy/README.md

 + `/api/bim/otoi?system=&crate_id=` - Given the crate_id and system, returns the x, y, z and f in the in-building system specified.

 #### Sensors APIs
-+ `/api/sensor/sources` - List all the sensor sources.
-+ `/api/sensors?source=` - List all the sensors belonging to the given source.
-+ `/api/sensor/features?sensor=` - List all the feature information the given sensor could provide.
 + `/api/sensors/get/<acp_id>` - Give the details of the sensors with the provided acp_id.
 + `/api/sensors/get/bim/<crate_id>` - List all the sensors in the specified crate_id.
 + `/api/sensors/get_count/<crate_id>` - Provide a count of all the sensors in the given crate_id (Non-recursive).
 + `/api/sensors/get_count/<crate_id>/<children>` - Provide a count of all the sensors in the given crate_id down to the specified children level.
 If children is "all", then count sensors in all children crates.
++ `/api/sensor/sources` - List all the sensor sources.
++ `/api/sensors?source=` - List all the sensors belonging to the given source.
++ `/api/sensor/features?sensor=` - List all the feature information the given sensor could provide.

+### Add/Update Information
+An admin can add/update any sensor or bim.
+Add any admin username and password in the `CONFIG.py` file for local testing.
+Currently the login is through a single user which will be extended to multiple users on deployment.

+Fill in the necessary details when the form loads.
+Each input field has a tooltip to describe it.
+Some fields have validation and need to be of specific format to be accepted.

+In order to add/update sensor visit *http://localhost:5010/sensors/admin* and for bim add/update visit *http://localhost:5011/bim/admin*

+TODO:
+1. Multiple user login